rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/Readme.md

 As input binding the parent container maintains a number over an input box.
 Every change od the number gets forwarded to the child component over an input binding.

 In the child component there is a background process running. the input value from the parent gets used to start an interval and refresh the list data every [n] milliseconds.
-Furthermore there is a refresh button.
+Furthermore, there is a refresh button.
 A click on it also refreshes the list data.

 Chapters we will discuss are: